 With adulthood comes a more sophisticated palate and selection of dishes.
 But, luckily, grilled cheese is one “kid food” that can be brought into adulthood and still shared with your kiddo.
 That tasty, cheesy sandwich everyone loved as a kid can easily be elevated for a grown-up palate by mixing artisan cheeses with sweet and savory toppings.
 Here, are our favorite grilled cheese sandwiches around town, with options that will please any age cheese lover.

 What Would Cheesus Do serves up six gourmet grilled cheese sandwiches, all made to order in a bright turquoise food truck.
 Try the Forsaken Bacon with cheddar, honey ham, bacon, and apple butter, finished with a honey drizzle.
 Kids will love the Baby Cheesus, made with cheddar and mozzarella cheese—ask and they’ll even cut it into tiny slices perfect for little hands.
-Check the website and follow their social media posts to see where the truck will be next.
+Check their website and social media posts to see where the truck will be next.

 Make Your Own Sammy

-Check out tips from Steve Redzikowski, chef and owner of Acorn, who believes the secret behind making the best grilled cheese for your family is the bread.
+Check out tips from Steve Redzikowski, chef and former owner of Acorn, who believes the secret behind making the best grilled cheese for your family is the bread.